Lulu04/ALSound/readme.md

 May work on other platforms with the appropriate compiled libraries.

 For FreePascal/Lazarus
 lulu - 2022
 # Contents

 'source' -> the source of ALSound.

 'example' -> contains some examples to show how to integrate ALSound in your FreePascal/Lazarus programs.
+After compilation, the example executable are placed in folder "binary\$(TargetCPU)-$(TargetOS)\"

 'docs' -> In progress.
 Contains a copy of OpenAL documentation.

 'binary' -> contains sub-folder for each actual supported platforms.
 The compiled binaries of OpenAL-Soft and LibSndFile are provided for Windows and Linux both i386 and x86-64 and can be found in their respective sub-folder.
 If you prefers to compile these libraries by yourself, please go to their respective github repository and follow the guideline.
-After compilation, all example's executables are placed in the appropriate sub-folder by Lazarus.

 # Dynamic linking libraries

 ALSound loads and links automatically the libraries at startup.
 As under Windows, a copy of the libraries should be in the folder as your executable.